 2024 Request for Proposals

-Submissions for our Environmental Justice Project in 2024 are currently open and will be accepted until November 6th, 2023!
+Submissions for our Environmental Justice Project in 2024 are CLOSED.

 The 2022 Legacy Project was awarded to The Reverence Project’s Survivor’s Healing Garden, which will serve as a place of reflection and gathering for survivors of violent crime in the Watts neighborhood of Los Angeles.
 Featuring native California vegetation, meditative trails, pergolas, and art installations, this green space will facilitate healing and restorative justice solutions among community members.